Bully Hill Vineyards

-Bully Hill Vineyards is a vineyard and winery located in Hammondsport, New York, United States, in the Finger Lakes American Viticultural Area.
+Bully Hill Vineyards is a vineyard and winery located in the Town of Urbana approximately two miles north of the Village of Hammondsport, New York, United States, in the Finger Lakes American Viticultural Area.

 History

 Background and Prohibition

 In 1920, the Taylor Wine Company needed room to expand as well as consistent sources of electricity and water.
 The winery was moved to a location two miles outside of Hammondsport and the original property, where Bully Hill sits today, was sold to a Lloyd Sprague.
+During Prohibition, the winery sold grape juice in small wooden barrels.
+A label was placed on the barrel giving explicit instructions on how the juice would turn into wine if precautions weren't taken.

+Becoming Bully Hill

 In 1958, Greyton H. Taylor and Walter S. Taylor bought back the property from Sprague and established Bully Hill Farms.
 Greyton and Walter began converting the native American grapes on the land to French-American hybrid grapes, pioneering those varieties in New York State.

-Over the next 12 years, Walter and Greyton slowly built a winery on location, and in 1970, Bully Hill Inc. was established.
+Over the next 12 years, Walter and Greyton slowly built a winery on location.
 Walter represented the third generation of his family to be involved in grape growing and wine making, a family endeavor since 1878.
 Bully Hill was one of the first small estate wineries in the Keuka Lake area since Prohibition.
-During Prohibition, the winery sold grape juice in small wooden barrels.
-A label was placed on the barrel giving explicit instructions on how the juice would turn into wine if precautions weren't taken.

-Becoming Bully Hill

 In May 1970, Walter Taylor was fired from the Taylor Wine Company.
 He and Greyton Taylor founded Bully Hill that same year.
 When Greyton passed in 1971, Taylor inherited his shares of ownership in Bully Hill.
 Walter founded the first wine museum in America and began to criticize other New York State wine makers for using out-of-state grapes in their products.
-This enraged other wine makers and rumors began to circulate that Taylor had ‘gone off the deep end'.
+This enraged other wine makers and rumors began to circulate that Taylor had 'gone off the deep end'.
 Walter then went on a tour to defend his product and against the rumors that he had gone insane.
-He called it the tour of “Johnny Grapeseed”.
+He called it the tour of "Johnny Grapeseed".